China Railway History

 Beijing – Zhangjiakou Railway (Jingzhang Line) is the first railway designed and constructed by Chinese people without foreign assistance.
 This railway connected Fengtai District of Beijing and Zhangjiakou of Hebei Province, with a total length of 201 kilometers.

-Opened in 1909, Beijing – Zhangjiakou Railway was designed by Zhan Tianyou, a distinguished railroad engineer who has since been considered as the “Father of China’s Railroad.”
+Opened in 1909, the Beijing – Zhangjiakou Railway was designed by Zhan Tianyou, a distinguished railroad engineer who has since been considered the “Father of China’s Railroad.”
 Under the circumstances at that time, it was widely considered difficult to build.
 Steep slopes and tunnels lined along the rail line.
 Measures were taken to overcome the difficulties.
 The most well-known project of this railway is the Qinglong Bridge Station Herringbone Railway built to overcome the height difference between the South Exit and Badaling.

 Republic of China (1911 – 1949): Slow Development

-After the establishment of the Republic of China in 1912, railways were continued to be built on the existing rail network of the Qing Dynasty.
+After the establishment of the Republic of China in 1912, railways continued to be built on the existing rail network of the Qing Dynasty.
 During this period, the railways were mainly state-owned.
 Some railroads were opened to the private sector.
 The Republican government in Nanjing proposed construction plans for several railways.
-But due to imperialist interference and frequent wars, only a few of them were finished.
+However, due to imperialist interference and frequent wars, only a few of them were finished.
 From 1928 to 1937, the Republican government only built 3,600 kilometers of railway.

 People’s Republic of China (1949 – present): Railway Building Boom

-From the operation of Woosung Railway in 1876 to the founding of the People's Republic of China in 1949, more than 27,000 kilometers of railways have been built in the Chinese mainland during these 73 years, but over half of them are in a state of paralysis due to the destruction of wars.
+From the operation of the Woosung Railway in 1876 to the founding of the People's Republic of China in 1949, more than 27,000 kilometers of railways have been built in the Chinese mainland during these 73 years, but over half of them are in a state of paralysis due to the destruction of wars.
 In 1949, the Ministry of Railways was established to take over railway construction.
 The main lines began to be restored and the rail construction work was done massively.

 First Railway Built after the Founding of the People’s Republic of China